t0gun/blog/content/posts/Testing-Go-HTTP-Clients-Mocks-servers-Edge-Cases-fuzzing-tobiloba-aramide-ogundiyan.md

 }
 ```

-Our tests should pass, and our coverage should also increase.we still have more edge cases to cover such as non 200 status codes.
+Our tests should pass, and our coverage should also increase.
+We still have more edge cases to cover such as non 200 status codes.
 You can easily add this by creating another test case, but now writing this to the header and body to touch that error path:

 ```go
 w.Header().Set("Content-Type", "application/json")